Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    for this authorization token is not set, but, so long as you read my tutorial for the environment variable section, it shouldn't be a problem to add to Parameter Store.
    Once authorized, we run the migrate command and send a JSON response specifying the latest migration name/revision ID on our production database.
+I've also set up another view for ``collectstatic`` which generates our static files and transfers it to S3.
 2. Additionally, visit `my_awesome_project/users/management/commands/deployment.py`_.
    There, you see me running an entire deployment script.
 It migrates our database on to the CI database (this is a Django only thing).
 Then, we can grab the latest